 Elizabeth Shea (20:38)

-Mm-hmm.
-Yes, yes. mean, it's not every day that you run into someone and then it's actually a really good marriage. so...
+Yes, yes.
+I mean, it's not every day that you run into someone and then it's actually a really good marriage.

 Sue Keith (20:43)

-But I would also say if you do look at brokers, and I know people have had really good experiences with brokers, but definitely find someone who feels like you're not just another widget and then they're just shopping you around.
+Right, exactly, exactly.
+I would also say if you do look at brokers — and I know people have had really good experiences with brokers — but definitely find someone who feels like you're not just another widget and then they're just shopping you around.
 Find someone who really understands what matters to you, like the values of the prospective buyer, and make sure your people will be taken care of as well.

 Elizabeth Shea (21:11)

-Yeah, the culture is so important. mean, so many people, so many of the guests have talked about that and how important it is to them that that is retained into the future.
-So, okay.
+Yeah, the culture is so important.
+So many of the guests have talked about that and how important it is to them that that is retained into the future.
 Well, thank you, Sue.
 This has been an amazing conversation.
-I really appreciate being here.
-Any last, any last pieces of wisdom to sprinkle down?
+I really appreciate you being here.
+Any last pieces of wisdom to sprinkle down?

 Sue Keith (21:28)

-Well, think I'd say, so I went to JMU and I teach a class once a year, well, I really guess lecture, it's not teaching a group of graduating seniors.
-And one of the things I tell them is look for the platters.
-And what I mean by that is something, an opportunity coming to you on a silver platter because you've done the right things and you've been a good employee and you're really good at building relationships with others.
-And when those things...
+So, I went to JMU and I teach a class once a year — well, I really guess lecture, it's not teaching — for a group of graduating seniors.
+And one of the things I tell them is: look for the platters.
+And what I mean by that is an opportunity coming to you on a silver platter because you've done the right things and you've been a good employee and you're really good at building relationships with others.

 Elizabeth Shea (22:22)

-love that.
+I love that.
 That's a perfect way to end this episode.
 Thank you, Sue, so much.
 We appreciate it.
 Now, how can we get in touch with you?
-Are you on LinkedIn? assume, Sue Keith?
+Are you on LinkedIn?

 Sue Keith (22:30)